Trump is master of his domains, even ones that bash him

 That’s how Trump has gotten his hands on Trump-related addresses that other people registered before he could.
 His lawyers have sent cease-and-desist letters and gone to arbitration at least 40 times to force outsiders to hand over domains, including MelaniaTrump.com.

-Trump and his team didn’t take any chances in 2009 when he created the Trump Network brand to sell vitamins, urine tests and other health products.
+Trump and his team didn’t take any chances in 2009 when he created the Trump Network brand to sell vitamins and other health products.
 They quietly scooped up 18 negative domain names, including DonaldTrumpPonziScheme.com and TrumpNetworkFraud.com.

 Trump also tried to head off the haters when he ventured into the liquor business with Trump Vodka in 2005.
 Along with trumppunch.com, trumpwithatwist.com and yourefiredvodka.com, Trump’s company registered ihatetrumpvodka.com and trumpvodkasucks.com.